COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/AIPortal.png", width: 90%),
-  caption: [Image showing the portal parent and the points of the portal (green portals)] )
+  caption: [Image showing the portal parent and the points of the portal (green portals).]
+)

 ==== Moving platforms